idanbuller/MITRE_ATTACK-Analytics/README.md

 This repository contains the following Groups, Techniques, Malwares and Tools with the help of:

-* **dasher:** Dash app that runs on local laptop or workstation and provide ML based Data Analytcs abpust multiple data provided by MITRE™ ATT&CK™.
+* **dasher:** Dash app that runs on local laptop or workstation and provide ML based Data Analytcs about multiple data provided by MITRE™ ATT&CK™.

 * **tabler:** All relevant data about Groups, Techniques, Malwares and Tools via Pretty table.